ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 ![](gp_sim1.png)

-I suggest you change the value of &phi; to get a feel for the impact that it has on the GP realisations.
+I suggest you change the value of &phi; to get a feel for the impact that it has on the autocorrelation function and the subsequent GP realisations.

 **Adding in a variance parameter**

 Now let's consider another parameter (&sigma;<sub>g</sub>) which is a standard deviation parameter that controls the variance of the GP i.e., it will control the range of possibilities on the y-axis.
-So for example, if the GP is centered on 0 and &sigma;<sub>g</sub> = 2, then expect to see a y-axis range of ~ &plusmn; 6 (i.e., &plusmn; 3 standard deviations).
+So for example, if the GP is centered on 0 and &sigma;<sub>g</sub> = 2, then expect to see a y-axis range of about &plusmn; 6 (i.e., &plusmn; 3 standard deviations).
 The parameter is introduced into the covariance function as a variance, such that &Sigma; = &sigma;<sub>g</sub><sup>2</sup>K. Let's look at the impact it has on the y-axis range compared to the previous plot.

 ```{r}
 set.seed(28061989)